AnisBengaji/Detection-Monitoring-homelab/README.md

 - Covers EventIDs: 4624, 4625, 4634, 4672, 4688, 4720, 4732

 ### Suricata → Splunk
-Suricata deployed on the monitoring network to inspect mirrored traffic Logs generated in EVE JSON format (/var/log/suricata/eve.json)
+Suricata deployed on the monitoring network to inspect mirrored traffic.
+Logs generated in EVE JSON format at `/var/log/suricata/eve.json`.
+Splunk Universal Forwarder installed on the Suricata VM forwards logs to the Splunk indexer at `192.168.4.10:9997`.

-Log Forwarding:
-Splunk Universal Forwarder installed on the Suricata VM Monitors the EVE log file:

-/var/log/suricata/eve.json
-- Logs forwarded to Splunk indexer at:
-- 192.168.4.10:9997

 ---

 ## Attack Scenarios & Detection

 ### Kali Linux Attack Chain

 #### Phase 1 — Reconnaissance